Contents:

 Revision courses

-If your child requires a more intensive and focused approach to exam preparation, we run Easter revision courses for a range of GCSE and A Level subjects and exam boards.
-This can be an excellent opportunity for your child to bolster their existing GCSE or A Level knowledge, strengthen their exam technique, and ask tutors any questions they might have over the Easter break.
+If your child needs a more intensive and focused approach to exam preparation, we run GCSE and A Level revision courses covering a range of subjects and exam boards.
+This can be an excellent opportunity for your child to bolster their existing subject knowledge, strengthen their exam technique, and ask our expert tutors any questions they might have.

 Comments